Sylius/Sylius/docs/book/index.rst

 Installation
 ------------

-The installation chapter is of course a comprehensive guide to installing Sylius on your machine, but it also provides a general instruction on upgrading Sylius in your project.
+This chapter is a comprehensive guide on how to install and upgrade and Sylius on your machine.

 .. toctree::
     :hidden: